Texas Highway Patrol: Equipment

 Prior to the SIG Sauer P226 chambered in .357 sig troopers carried the SIG Sauer P220 chambered in .45 auto or in 9mm.

 In 2013, Texas DPS officials announced that they would be switching to the Smith & Wesson M&P, 9-millimeter handgun as the standard-issue sidearm for troopers, due to higher round capacity over the SIG Sauer.
 Troopers already issued .357 sidearms would be allowed to continue using them.
 However, the transition was suspended after recruits at the A-2014 class, the first to train with the new weapons, reported functional concerns about the guns after repeated firing.

 In early 2015, the Texas Department of Public Safety completed the process of selecting a replacement for the SIG Sauer P226, selecting the SIG Sauer P320, a polymer-framed, striker-fired pistol chambered in 9-millimeter.
 The C-2015 recruit class was the first Texas DPS class to be issued and trained on the SIG Sauer P320 and, upon graduation in December 2015, became the first Troopers to carry this pistol in the field as a duty weapon.
 The 9-millimeter ammunition selected for the SIG Sauer P320 was the Hornady 135 grain + P FlexLock Critical Duty.
 Other Texas DPS divisions, such as Aircraft and Criminal Investigations, will transition to the P320 over time.

-Additional weaponry includes the Bushmaster M4 Type Carbine and the Remington 870 12-gauge shotgun, which is currently being phased out for the Mossberg 590.
+Additional weaponry includes the Daniel Defense M4V7 rifle and the Remington 870 12-gauge shotgun, which is currently being phased out for the Mossberg 590.
 All firearms are state property and may not be modified by the troopers to whom they are issued.
 Less-lethal weapons issued to troopers includes expandable straight batons, oleoresin capsicum spray, and Tasers.

-Patrol cars are equipped with Panasonic Toughbook computer terminals and digital citation printers.
+Patrol cars are equipped with ruggedized Dell Latitude computer terminals and digital citation printers.
 Mounted lights are either the Whelen Freedom lightbar, in older units, or the Whelen Liberty lightbar, in newer units; the patrol's newest Chevrolet Tahoe patrol vehicles are equipped with Whelen Legacy lightbars.
-Four of the bar's eight forward-facing light modules are white "takedown" lights; these are supplemented by column-mounted LED spotlights in newer vehicles.
+Four of the bar's eight forward-facing light modules are white "takedown" lights, used for enhanced visibility in low-light operations.
 Warning lights are also mounted on the rear deck.
 Primary light colors for all vehicles are red and blue.